gvwilson/thirdbit/src/fiction/iffy/index.md

 A handful of light, slow-moving aircraft still tested their luck here and there, but for most people, flying had become the stuff of dreams.
-Iffy spent every moment she could studying the drone through a high-powered monocular.
+Iffy spent every moment she could studying the drone through a battered old monocular.
 Truth be told,
 there wasn't much else to do.